-- 9. Upon accepting a complaint, the CRO investigator will: - a.
+- 9. Upon accepting a complaint, the ECR investigator: - a.
 Provide the respondent an opportunity to respond to the allegations.
-The respondent will have 10 calendar days from the CRO's written notification to furnish a written response. - b.
+The respondent will have 10 calendar days from the ECR written notification to furnish a written response; and/or - b.
 Determine if more information is needed to resolve a complaint and may contact the complainant who will then have 10 calendar days to provide additional information. - 10.
-Within 45 days of accepting a complaint, an ADOT Investigator will: - a.
-Gather all relevant information in a fair and impartial manner. - b.
-Conduct interviews of all concerned parties. - c.
-Prepare a final investigative report with a recommended disposition. - 11.
-Upon final determination, one of two letters will be issued to the complainant: - a.
-A closure letter summarizing the allegations stating that there was no Title VI violation and that the complaint will be closed.
+Within 45 days of accepting a complaint, an ADOT Investigators: - a.
+Gather all relevant information in a fair and impartial manner; - b.
+Conduct interviews of all concerned parties; and - c.
+Prepare a final investigative report with a recommended disposition.

-- b.
+- 11. Upon final determination, one of two letters will be issued to the complainant: - a.
+A closure letter summarizing the allegations stating that there was no - b.
+Title VI violation and that the complaint will be closed. - c.
 A Letter of Finding summarizing the allegations and the interviews regarding the alleged incident and explaining whether any additional action, additional training of the staff or other action will occur. - 12.
 All allegations of discrimination will be taken seriously and every effort will be made to provide fair and unbiased determinations.
-In instances where there is dissatisfaction with ADOT's determination, the complainant may file a complaint directly with the appropriate USDOT modality: - U.S. Department of Transportation, Federal Highway Administration, Arizona Division 4000 North Central Avenue, Suite 1500, Phoenix, AZ 85012 - U.S. Department of Transportation, Federal Aviation Administration 800 Independence Ave.
-SW, Washington, DC 20591 - U.S. Department of Transportation, Federal Motor Carrier Safety Administration 1200 New Jersey Ave.
-SE, Washington, DC 20590 - U.S. Department of Transportation, Federal Transit Administration FTA Office of Civil Rights, 1200 New Jersey Ave.
-SE, Washington, DC 20590 - U.S. Department of Transportation, National Highway Traffic Safety Administration 1200 New Jersey Ave.
+In instances where there is dissatisfaction with ADOT's determination, the complainant may file a complaint directly with the appropriate USDOT modality: - a.
+US Department of Transportation, Federal Highway Administration, AZ Division 4000 North Central Avenue, Suite 1500, Phoenix, AZ 85012 - b.
+US Department of Transportation, Federal Aviation Administration 800 Independence Ave.
+SW, Washington, DC 20591 - c.
+US Department of Transportation, Federal Motor Carrier Safety Administration 1200 New Jersey Ave.
+SE, Washington, DC 20590 - d.
+US Department of Transportation, Federal Transit Administration FTA Office of Civil Rights, 1200 New Jersey Ave.
+SE, Washington, DC 20590 - e.
+US Department of Transportation, National Highway Traffic Safety Administration 1200 New Jersey Ave.
 SE, Washington, DC 20590